csi410-fall-2016/Administation/README.md

 3. Students will gain experience managing an enterprise-class database system.
    We will use Postgres 9.5 for this class.
    You will be responsible for your own Postgres database.
-   You will develop a data model and your database will be used by a web application.
+   You will develop a data schema and your database will be used by a web application.
     (The web application will be provided, but you will write the structured queries.)
    Your database will be required to provide high-throughput with low latency response times
     by using a combination of optimization techniques that we will cover in this course.